AllStarLink/ASL3-Manual/docs/adv-topics/privatenodes.md

 # Private Nodes
-Private nodes are nodes you create that do not connect to the AllstarLink (ASL) Network by default, and are not connectable from the ASL Network by default.
+Private nodes are nodes you create that do not directly connect to the AllStarLink (ASL) Network.
+In addition, you cannot directly connect to a private node from the ASL Network.

 They can co-exist on an existing server along with a public node, or they can run on independent hardware exclusively.

 ## Private Node Numbering
 The numbering system for private nodes is limited to node numbers under 2000 (ie 0000-1999).
 However, in practice it would be best advised to use 4 digit number to not confuse other parts of the dial plan in present or future expansion (thus using 1000-1999).

-If a private node is going to be connected to an ASL Public Network node, you may want to consider using a node number outside of the normal node numbers used by examples in most how-to's such as 1998 and 1999.
+If a private node is going to be connected to an ASL Public Network node, you may want to consider using a node number outside of the normal node numbers used by examples in most how-to's, such as 1998 and 1999.
 This is due to "loopback protection" in the `app_rpt` code that prevents connection of the same node (detected as a loop) when you connect to other networks.

 For example, if you have a private node 1999 connected to your public node 29999, and you proceed to connect 29999 with some other system like 2135 that also has someone connected that has a private node 1999 connected, it will be refused. ***This has been the source of many hairs being pulled out when folks do not realize why they can not connect.***